10/11/2017 0 Comments

 ICBC’s Internal Policies

 ICBC has internal policies that may restrict coverage.
-For example, the number of massage therapy treatments are limited and restricted to those taken within eight weeks of the accident.
+For example, the number of massage physiotherapy treatemnts are limited an initial 20 visits.
 In addition, the amount paid for certain treatments such as massage therapy and chiropractic treatment is limited.
 These policies do not have the force of law and ICBC adjusters have the discretion to depart from them.

 ICBC may require a claimant to provide a medical certificate or report as to the nature and prognosis of the claimant’s injuries.
 ICBC also has the right to require that a claimant be examined by a doctor of ICBC’s choice as a condition of paying benefits.
 This is known as an independent medical examination (IME).